Connect with others who understand.

 The procedure begins with a small amount of Tc99m-PYP (a radioactive substance) being injected into a vein in your arm.
 This is called an intravenous (IV) injection.
 The amount of radiation is minimal and considered safe.

 As the Tc99m-PYP moves through your body, it collects in areas where amyloid proteins have built up in the heart.
-After a waiting period, it will be time for the scan.
-You will lie on your back on a table that slides into the scanner.
+After a short waiting period, it will be time for the scan.
+You’ll lie on your back on a table that slides into the scanner.
+During the test, a SPECT-CT scan will be done, which combines two types of images:

 • Single photon emission computed tomography (SPECT) — This shows where the tracer has gathered in your heart.